U=U for Advocates

 Nearly everyone who starts HIV treatment finds a drug regimen that works within six months.
 About one out of six people will need additional time to find the right treatment due to tolerance and adherence issues.
 Adherence to treatment and regular viral load monitoring are essential to maintaining an undetectable viral load.

 “Blips” are small, transient increases in viral load between 50 and 1,000 copies while on HIV treatment.
 It’s typical for a blip to return to undetectable viral load without a change in treatment.
 Viral load blips have not been shown to increase the transmission of HIV.
-Unless viral load blips start to increase in frequency, they do not mean treatment isn’t working and are normally not of concern to providers.
+Unless viral load blips start to increase in frequency, a single blip does not mean treatment isn’t working and is normally not of concern to providers.

 Access to adequate healthcare, treatment, and viral load testing are serious barriers in many parts of the world.
 Some people who have access to treatment may choose not to be treated or may not be ready to start.
 Others start treatment but have challenges with adherence for various reasons such as stigma, mental health issues, substance abuse, unstable housing, difficulty paying for medications, hostile environments, drug resistance, and/or intolerable side effects.